JokinAce/HiddenDeep-Cheat/README.md

 Cheat for Game called "Hidden Deep".
 Training my Skills [Games Discord](https://discord.gg/QRQBFey "HiddenDeep") (You can download the Game there)

 I will add a Menu to it once the Game comes out.
 For now im just going to add Features to it.
+Cheat does not work anymore due to the Game got updated.
+Maybe later I will fix it

 # Features
 1. Unlimited Health